 The next step in a perfect burger is to brush it with olive oil.
 This helps form the flavorful crust that I think is one of the hallmarks of a great burger.
 Use a silicone brush to coat the burger lightly on both sides with extra virgin olive oil, and then season it with salt.
-For the best results, try using smoked salt (Check out our November, 2008 tip on using smoked salts).
+For the best results, try using smoked salt.

 Grill the burgers directly over a medium-hot fire (about 450°F), turning only once, until it is cooked to the desired doneness.
 When cooking for larger parties, it can be a good idea to cook an extra, sacrificial burger.
 Break into this burger a couple of minutes before you expect the burgers to be cooked to medium to check your timing.

 The ground round and the nice crust, aided by the olive oil, will deliver perfect texture and flavor.
 And, thanks to Bobby Flay, your burgers will be flat and easier to eat.